openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/engagement/Engagement_Video.rst

  :alt: A chart showing a noticeable increase in the number of replays 40 seconds into the video.

-To find out what that segment of the video contains, you select **View Live** to open the video component in the LMS.
+To find out what that segment of the video contains, you select **Expand Preview** to open the video player for that video.
 In this video, you realize that a single word, right at 00:40, is difficult to understand.
 However, because the transcript for the video is accurate, you might decide that no further action is needed in this case.

-In Insights, you might then select **Next** to review the data for the next video component in the courseware.
+You might then select **Next** to review the data for the next video component in the courseware.
 In that video, the stacked area graph shows that learners replayed certain segments of the video, particularly near the end, more often than others.

 .. image:: ../images/video_frequent_replays.png
  :width: 800
  :alt: A chart showing significant increases in the number of replays during
      the last three minutes of the video.

-After you review specific segments of that video in the LMS, you might decide that the increased number of replays was an indicator of the complexity of the material being covered.
+After you preview that video, you might decide that the increased number of replays was an indicator of the complexity of the material being covered.
 You might decide to spend some extra time answering questions in the discussion topic for that unit, or provide a course handout with additional references on the material covered for learners who want them.

 ==========================================
 Establishing an Engagement Baseline